AmirAnsarpour/Coursera-Subtitle-Extensions/README.md

 # Coursera Subtitle Extension

-Hello, this is a project to change the language of courses subtitles because I noticed that many people have trouble due to the lack of subtitles in their native language.
+this is a project to change the language of courses subtitles because I noticed that many people have trouble due to the lack of subtitles in their native language.
 I thought to myself that I could create a subtitle translator using Google Translate API

 ## Supported languages
 Persian, English, Arabic, Turkish, Spanish, French, German, Italian, Portuguese, Russian, Bulgarian, Catalan, Czech, Danish, Dutch, Finnish, Greek, Hindi, Hungarian, Indonesian, Japanese, Korean, Norwegian, Polish, Romanian, Swedish, Thai, Vietnamese